-Winter may be the time for comfort food and keeping warm.
-But with the right winter running tips, you and your family can stay fit during the cold season!
+Winter may be the time for comfort food and keeping warm, but it can also be a great time for fitness.
+With the right winter running tips, you and your family can stay active during the cold season!

-Hiking and biking are some of the best exercises for you.
-But there are few things provide as great a workout as running!
-It can be more difficult to get out in the winter months, though.
+We love hiking and biking, but there’s nothing quite like grabbing a long sleeve shirt, jacket, warm socks, and hitting the ground running– even when it’s cold!
+It can be more difficult to get out in the winter months, but unless it’s really freezing, you don’t have to stick with workouts inside on the treadmill.
 If you want to stay the course through the colder months, there are plenty of ways you can keep yourself warm.
-From the right gear to a pre-workout warm-up, here’s how to beat the sub-zero temperatures.
+From the right gear to a pre-workout warm-up, here’s how to beat the sub-zero temperatures during your runs.

 - Hydrate before you run and take a water bottle if you’re running longer than 45 minutes.

-- Change into a quick change of clothes after you run to keep your body temperature up.
+- Shower and change into a quick change of clothes after you run to keep your body temperature up.

-- Shorten your stride when you’re running on ice for accident prevention.
+- Shorten your stride when you’re running on the ice to prevent spills and accidents

 - If you’re out at night, wear reflective gear and a headlight for added safety.

-Running can be one of the best exercises there is, but it’s an extra challenge when it comes to winter.
-By slowing it down and being prepared for winter conditions you can get a great workout.
+By slowing it down and being prepared for winter conditions, like ice and snow, you can get a great workout, even in the cold.
 Do you have any winter running tips?
-Please share them with us in our comments!
 Whether you reward yourself or get the gear, there are many ways to make a winter run work for you.